Overview

 Encrypts the message text itself before it leaves your device.
 The server, the bouncer, and other channel members without the key see only ciphertext.
 Only holders of the shared key can read it.

-Pre-shared keys.
-Both schemes use a key that you and your contact agree on ahead of time and share out of band (in person, over Signal, etc.).
-HexDroid does not perform an automated key exchange, you control exactly who has the key.
+Two key models. +AGM and +OK use a pre-shared key that you and your contact agree on ahead of time and share out of band (in person, over Signal, etc.) you control exactly who holds it. +AGE instead gives each identity its own keypair and performs an automated key exchange, with trust-on-first-use pinning and out-of-band fingerprint verification.

 Pick per target in the encryption dialog.
 The padlock glyph on each message tells you which scheme delivered it.